ahochsteger/gmail-processor/docs/docs/index.md

 ![Dall-e generated image: A friendly smiling robot sitting on a table, sorting mails into three paper trays, colorful flat style, white background](../static/img/gmail-processor-robot-320.png)

 It is the successor of [Gmail2GDrive](https://github.com/ahochsteger/gmail-processor/tree/1.x) with vastly enhanced functionality, completely re-written in [TypeScript](https://www.typescriptlang.org/) with extensibility and stability in mind, using a modern development setup and automation all over the place (dependency updates, tests, documentation, releases, deployments).
-There's a convenient migration available to convert your old configuration to the new format (see [Getting Started: Migrating from GMail2GDrive v1](#migrate-from-gmail2gdrive)).
+There's a convenient migration available to convert your old configuration to the new format (see [Migrating from GMail2GDrive](migrating.md)).

 ## Key Features